Nok Air: History

-In late 2013, Nok Air announced a joint venture with Scoot Airlines (a low-cost subsidiary of Singapore Airlines) to form NokScoot, a low-cost airline operating medium to long-haul international services, based out of Don Mueang Airport in Bangkok.
+In late 2013, Nok Air announced a joint venture with Scoot (a low-cost subsidiary of Singapore Airlines) to form NokScoot, a low-cost airline operating medium-to long-haul international services, based at Don Mueang Airport in Bangkok.
 The joint venture was shut down in 2020 as a result of the COVID-19 pandemic.

 A new company slogan, "Smiling Across Asia" was unveiled in June 2016.
 It hints at Nok's strategy of becoming the dominant regional carrier.

-On December 22, 2017, Mr. Patee Sarasin, the first Nok Air CEO (between 2004 and 2017), resigned from the company's board of directors.
+On 22 December 2017, Patee Sarasin, the first Nok Air CEO (between 2004 and 2017), resigned from the company's board of directors.

-Turbulence in 2016
+Restructuring

 In February 2016, Nok Air cancelled numerous flights and issued several contradictory stories to explain the cancellations.
 On 14 February 2016, a work stoppage was caused by about 10 pilots, which was followed by the resignation of 17 pilots.
 On 25 February, several flight cancellations were announced, resulting in a loss of trust from the airline's customers.

-There are issues of dissension between Nok Air management and cockpit staff, charges of nepotism, and questions about pilot loyalty.
+There are issues of dissension between Nok Air management and cockpit staff, charges of nepotism and questions about pilot loyalty.
 In its 2015 financial report released on 26 February, the airline acknowledged that the turnover of cockpit staff had exceeded the normal rate, well beyond expectations.
 There are just under 200 pilots working at Nok Air, considered too few for the scale of its operations.

 The problem arose after Thailand tightened its aviation standards to comply with the European Aviation Safety Agency, disqualifying some pilots, Patee Sarasin, Nok Air CEO at that time, told local media.
 Thailand is under pressure to improve its aviation standards after US authorities downgraded the country's aviation safety rating in December 2015.

-To remedy its shortage of pilots, Nok may be permitted to boost the number of its foreign pilots beyond the 40 percent cap mandated by Thai law according to Transport Minister Arkhom Termpittayapaisith.
-The 40 percent pilot quota is set by the Civil Aviation Authority of Thailand (CAAT), which aims to encourage airlines to employ more Thais as pilots.
+To remedy its shortage of pilots, Nok may be permitted to boost the number of its foreign pilots beyond the 40 per cent cap mandated by Thai law according to Transport Minister Arkhom Termpittayapaisith.
+The 40 per cent pilot quota is set by the Civil Aviation Authority of Thailand (CAAT), which aims to encourage airlines to employ more Thais as pilots.
 Pilots, according to the Labour Ministry, are on the list of 39 jobs where Thai nationals are preferred, jobs ranging from barbers and secretaries to certain fields of engineering.
 Nok in February hired 32 new pilots, bringing their total to 212.

 On 30 July 2020, Nok Air filed for bankruptcy.

+Nok Air was delisted from the Thai Stock Exchange on 9 January 2025, following a final seven-day window for its trading operations from 27 December 2024 to 8 January 2025.

 Destinations

+As of November 2024, Nok Air flies (or has flown) to the following destinations:

 Miscellaneous

 Nok Air also offers ferry services to domestic island destinations as well as domestic and cross border coach services to Vientiane and Pakse in Laos in conjunction with other tour operators.

+Nok Air is known for their "beak" logo and livery, which includes a stylized bird's beak on the nose of the plane.